Manuel Tinio: 1897

 Spanish Governor General Primo de Rivera fielded 8,000 Spanish troops under the commands of Gen. Ricardo Monet and Gen. Nuñez in an effort to recapture the town.
 A column of reinforcements under the latter's command arrived in the afternoon of September 6.
 They were met with such a tremendous hail of bullets that the general, two captains and many soldiers were wounded, forcing the Spaniards to retreat a kilometer away from the town to await the arrival of Gen. Monet and his men.
 Even with the reinforcements, the Spaniards were overly cautious in attacking the insurgents.
 When they did so the next day, they found the town already abandoned by the rebels who had gone back to Biac-na-Bato.
 Filipino casualties numbered 8 dead and 10 wounded.

 Gen. Natividad and Col. Manuel Tinio shifted to guerrilla warfare.
 The following October with full force they attacked San Rafael, Bulacan to get much-needed provisions for Biac-na-Bato.
 The battle lasted several days and, after getting what they came for, they left a detachment in Bo.
 Kaingin to hold back the Spanish reinforcements from Baliwag, Bulacan.
 To divert Spanish forces from Nueva Ecija, Natividad and Tinio attacked Tayug, Pangasinan on Oct.
 4, 1897, occupying the church in the heart of the poblacion.

 Meanwhile, peace negotiations continued and in October Aguinaldo gathered together his generals to convene a constitutional assembly.
 On Nov.
 1, 1897 the Constitution was unanimously approved and on that day the Biac-na-Bato Republic was established.

-However, Gen. Natividad, who believed in the revolution, opposed the peace negotiations and continued to fight indefatigably from Biac-na-Bato.
+However, Gen. Natividad, who believed in the revolution, opposed the peace negotiations and continued to fight from Biac-na-Bato.
 On Nov.
 9, while leading a force of 200 men with Gen. Pío del Pilar and Col. Ignacio Paua, Natividad was killed in action in Entablado, Cabiao.
 Col. Manuel Tinio brought the corpse back to the general's grieving wife in Biac-na-Bato.
 (Incidentally, Gen. Natividad's widow, Trinidad, was the daughter of Casimiro Tinio–"Capitan Berong".)
 With the death of the army's commanding general, Col. Manuel Tinio was commissioned Brigadier General and designated as commanding general of operations on Nov.
 20, 1897.
 Gen. Tinio, all of 20 years, became the youngest general of the Philippine Revolutionary Army.
 (Gregorio del Pilar, already 22, was only a Lt.
 Colonel at that time.)

 On Dec.
 20, 1897, the Pact of the Biac-na-Bato was ratified by the Assembly of Representatives.
 In accordance with the terms of the peace pact, Aguinaldo went to Sual, Pangasinan, where he and 26 members of the revolutionary government boarded a steamer to go into voluntary exile in Hongkong.
 The Novo-Ecijanos in the group were Manuel Tinio, Mariano and Eduardo Llanera, Benito and Joaquin Natividad, all signatories of the Constitution.